core-wg/transport-indication/draft-ietf-core-transport-indication.md

 \[ TBD: Do we need a section analog to this that deals with (D)TLS session resumption in absence of SNI? \]

 # Open Questions / further ideas

-* Self-uniqueness:

-  A host that wants to indicate that it doesn't care about Uri-Host can probably publish something like `</>;rel=has-unique-proxy` to do so.

-  This'd help applications justify when they can elide the Uri-Host, even when no different transports are involved.

 * Advertising under a stable name: